 - Monitoring and Job Management: ETL frameworks work day and night executing jobs and are always in a race against time to finish the jobs within the service level agreements.
 Timely identification of problems and status reporting is very important in maintaining the stability of the pipeline.

 - Real-time Data Processing: Modern Oracle ETL pipelines are fastly moving towards real-time data processing.
 Support for real-time data streams must be considered at least for future-proofing the ETL pipeline.

 - Support for Data Transformations: Data from various sources needs to be transformed into an easily analyzable and searchable form before pushing to the data warehouse.

 As time progresses, business analysts will dig up more and more metrics that denote the success or failure of their business.
 Generating these metrics will involve complex transformations and these will also become part of the Oracle ETL Data Pipeline jobs.

-- Support for Various Replication Measures: It is a common practice to replicate various staging views and destination views for logically separating the different jobs.
+- Support for Various Replication Measures: It is a common practice to replicate various staging views and destination views to logically separate the different jobs.
 Your ETL framework should have the ability to support such replication out of the box.

 - Data Load Reliability: The last part of ETL, loading data into the destination warehouse is very closely coupled with the choice of the Oracle ETL platform.
 Your chosen platform must be able to reliably load data to your target database and recover from unexpected failures.